The Weary Chef

 Pancakes are big in our house, mainly for my daughter that is.
 She could eat them every day for breakfast if I allowed it.
 Store-bought or homemade, they are a really simple breakfast.
 I also have no problem making them in advance and serving them over the course of two days.
 Reheated pancakes never hurt anyone :)

 With the holiday season here and people panicking about everything, we want easy and relatable foods.
 I hated cranberry sauce growing up, but it wasn’t until I was much older that I realized our cranberry sauce was coming from a can.
-I eat canned stuff ALL THE TIME, so trust me, I am not bashing on it at all.
+I eat canned stuff ALL THE TIME, so trust me, I am not bashing canned foods, I just didn’t like the consistency.
 Truth is, I didn’t even know homemade cranberry sauce existed (wow, kind of embarrassing to admit!)

 It was my husband’s grandmother who introduced me to homemade cranberry sauce and gave me her secret: No matter what, she always added at least 1/4 cup extra sugar to her recipe.
 No surprise as she always had a homemade pie ready for her husband when he came home from working in the mines!